The Wrapbook Team

 Project Cap: None

-Eligible production types to receive Massachusetts film tax credit include animations, commercials, documentaries, pilots, feature films, reality TV, and scripted television.
+Production types that are eligible to receive a Massachusetts film tax credit include animations, commercials, documentaries, pilots, feature films, reality TV, and scripted television.
 Game shows, talk shows, and video games are not eligible.
-However, production companies must spend 25% of their budget in the state to receive the film production tax credits.
+However, production companies must spend 75% of their total budget in MA in order to get the 25% production credit.

 Qualified expenditures include pre-production, production, and post-production expenses related directly to the Massachusetts production.
-Equipment or other tangible personal property rented or purchased outside the state also qualifies as production expenses.
+Equipment or other tangible personal property rented or purchased outside the state also qualifies as production expenses if proof of being shipped and used in the state occurs.

 22. Michigan